 The shape is, as it's always been, that of an overgrown Tonka toy - but make no mistake - this is not a softie.

-There are only four seats, with the rear two right above the rear wheels giving a very lumpy ride and still not leaving much in the way of legroom.
-The boot is tiny and hardly worth mentioning, unless you put the back seats down.
+The dated interior matches the square exterior looks and there are only four seats, with the rear two right above the rear wheels and still leaving little legroom.
+The boot is tiny and hardly worth mentioning unless you put the back seats down.

-Base models have electric windows and mirrors and two front airbags, mid-range SZ3 adds remote locking, anti-lock brakes and a CD player.
-Top SZ4 has leather, alloys and air con.
+Base models have electric windows and mirrors and two front airbags and mid-range SZ3 adds remote locking, anti-lock brakes, roof rails, heated mirrors and a CD player.
+Top SZ4 has leather, alloys and aircon.